-Whether occurring within or outside of St. Vincent de Paul School, when a student's use of electronic communication, including social networking, jeopardizes the safe environment of the school, is disruptive to the school environment, or is contrary to Gospel values, the student may be subject to the full range of disciplinary consequences, including expulsion.
+Whether occurring within or outside of St. Vincent de Paul School, when a student's use of electronic communication, including social networking, jeopardizes the safe environment of the school, is disruptive to the school environment, or is contrary to Gospel values (our belief that every child is a child of God), the student may be subject to the full range of disciplinary consequences, including expulsion.